 Prabhu’s principal argument is that religious liberty as imagined within the Nehruvian secular framework of the Indian Constitution a) neither originates from the Dharmic faiths nor is compatible with it, and b) does not provide a level playing ground for Dharmic systems vis-à-vis Abrahamic faiths.
 Given these, Prabhu argues for “a complete ban on proselytism and religious conversion in India . . . ,” which “is only a ban on religious thought of an exclusivist and binary nature . . .”
 Now, even a cursory look at his argument would immediately accentuate the ignorance of an inherent “binary” and “exclusivism” that is presupposed in his very suggestion.

 Any form of control over beliefs would amount to repression of the freedom of conscience.
-In fact, the freedom a) to speech and expression, b) to assemble peaceably that are guaranteed in Article 19, presupposes freedom of conscience and freedom to believe.
+In fact, the freedom a) to speech and expression, b) to assemble peaceably that is guaranteed in Article 19, presupposes freedom of conscience and freedom of belief.
 That is, freedom of speech & expression and freedom to assemble have no meaning unless there is freedom to hold beliefs that one is persuaded to believe in.

 Further, the Ambedkar/Nehruvian construct of the secular state is not a result of the “disdain for Hindu traditions” as Prabhu claims; rather, it is a pragmatic proposal of what they believed as the best possible vehicle for justice and fairness to all, especially for the lower castes and the Dalits.
 In their opinion, true equality was not conceivable generically from within our soil.
-(I presume that Prabhu would not throw out the notion of equitability itself as a secular imposition upon the Dharmic faiths.)
-How else would Nehru and Ambedkar ensure any sense of equality to the 60% of the population comprising 40% OBCs and 20% Dalits, except through a liberal understanding of justice?
+(I presume that Prabhu would not throw out the notion of equitability itself as a secular imposition upon the Dharmic faiths).
+How else would Nehru and Ambedkar ensure any sense of equality to the 60% of the population comprising 40% OBCs and 20% Dalits, except through a libertarian understanding of justice and affirmative action?